d3/d3-force/README.md

 <a name="simulation_nodes" href="#simulation_nodes">#</a> <i>simulation</i>.<b>nodes</b>([<i>nodes</i>])

-If *nodes* is specified, sets the simulation’s nodes to the specified array, initializing their positions and velocities if necessary, and then [re-initializes](#force_initialize) any bound [forces](#simulation_force); returns the simulation.
+If *nodes* is specified, sets the simulation’s nodes to the specified array of objects, initializing their positions and velocities if necessary, and then [re-initializes](#force_initialize) any bound [forces](#simulation_force); returns the simulation.
 If *nodes* is not specified, returns the simulation’s array of nodes as specified to the [constructor](#forceSimulation).

-Each *node* must be an object; the following properties are initialized by the simulation:
+Each *node* must be an object.
+The following properties are assigned by the simulation:

 * `index` - the node’s zero-based index into *nodes*
 * `x` - the node’s current *x*-position